-Following several years of declines, SGKB's share of market funding has increased again in 2019 and 2020 because of the increase in the amount of sight deposits that banks can hold at 0% interest at the SNB, which are refinanced by market funding sources at negative rates in order to generate carry income.
-The bank's market funding increasingly consists of covered bonds (CHF4.2 billion as of 31 December 2020), limiting potential interest rate and refinancing risks for the bank, given its more matched asset-liability profile.
+Following several years of declines, SGKB's share of market funding has increased again in 2019 and 2020, because of the increase in the amount of sight deposits that banks can hold at 0% interest at the SNB, which are refinanced by market funding sources at negative rates in order to generate carry income.
+In the first half of 2021, market funds dropped again, however, reflecting a decline in interbank funding and the maturity of a CHF200 million senior unsecured bond.

-Market funding also comprised CHF3.7 billion of interbank deposits and CHF3.0 billion of senior unsecured funding as of 31 December 2020.
+The bank's market funding to a large part consists of covered bonds (CHF4.1 billion as of 30 June 2021), limiting potential interest rate and refinancing risks for the bank owing to its more matched asset-liability profile.
+Market funding also comprised CHF3.3 billion of interbank deposits and CHF3.0 billion of senior unsecured funding as of 30 June 2021.
 Based on year-end 2020 data, 61% of the bank's covered bonds and 42% of its unsecured funding will mature after 2025.

-SGKB's main funding source, however, remains its customer deposit base, which amounted to CHF24.3 billion as of year-end 2020 (63% of total assets; including Kassenobligationen), up from CHF22.6 billion as of year-end 2019.
+SGKB's main funding source, however, remains its customer deposit base, which amounted to CHF26.0 billion as of first half end 2021 (66% of total assets; including Kassenobligationen), up from CHF24.3 billion as of year-end 2020.

 Exhibit 8

 SGKB has a strong deposit franchise

-Market funding ratio recently increased again
+Market funding ratio increased again in 2019 and 2020